Vitor1703/Vitor1703/README.md

 <!-- About me -->
 <h3><strong>About me:</h3>
-<h4>I'm a developer with 2+ years of experience in Flutter Mobile/Web.
+<p>I'm a developer with 2+ years of experience in Flutter Mobile/Web.
 I work well in teams, am analytical and detail-oriented.
-I always seek the best way to carry out my projects, with the goal of achieving the best possible results.</h4>
+I always seek the best way to carry out my projects, with the goal of achieving the best possible results.</p>
-<h4><strong>Languages:</strong> Portuguese and English.</h4>
+<p><strong>Languages:</strong> Portuguese and English.</p>

 <!-- Resume about languages and commits -->
 <div>